Zoll manifolds with boundary: Zoll manifolds with boundary and length of free boundary geodesics

 \begin{proposition} Let $(M,g)$ be a Zoll manifold with boundary.
-Then $\partial M$ has at most two connected components, and the map $\partial M\ni p\mapsto R_p\in\mathds R$ is constant.
+Then $\partial M$ has at most two connected components, and the first return function $\partial M\ni p\mapsto R_p\in\mathds R$ is constant; in particular, all free boundary geodesics have the same length.
 If $M$ has two boundary components, then they are diffeomorphic. \end{proposition} \begin{proof} Denote by $C$ a connected component of $\partial M$.
-The map $C\ni p\mapsto \gamma_p(R_p)\in\partial M$ is continuous, and therefore it takes value in some fixed connected component $C'$ of $\partial M$.
+The map $C\ni p\mapsto \gamma_p(R_p)\in\partial M$ is continuous, and therefore it takes values in some fixed connected component $C'$ of $\partial M$.
 There cannot exist a connected component $C''$ of $\partial M$ which is distinct from $C$ and $C'$.
 Namely, any curve of minimal length between $C$ and $C''$ (which exists by the compactness and connectedness assumptions on $M$) is a free boundary geodesic with endpoints in $C$ and $C''$, while we have just observed that any free boundary geodesic with one endpoint in $C$ must have its other endpoint in $C'$.
 Thus, $\partial M$ has at most two connected components.

 Now, assuming that $\partial M$ has exactly two connected components, by a similar argument we obtain that every free boundary geodesic in $M$ must have its endpoints lying in different connected components of $\partial M$.
 This observation leads to the conclusion that the map $p\mapsto R_p$, which is in fact the length of the free boundary geodesic starting at $p$, must take the same constant value on each of the two connected components of $\partial M$.
 Moreover, the map $\partial M\ni p\mapsto\gamma_p(R_p)\in\partial M$ is an involution, which carries diffeomorphically one of the two connected components of $\partial M$ to the other. \end{proof}